Pediatrics Residency Committees | NYU Langone Health

 The Resident Wellness Committee advances evidence-based, multidisciplinary solutions to improve patient care by caring for the caregiver.
 The resident-run committee, founded in 2018, organizes and oversees a number of projects, activities, and initiatives designed to improve the resident experience by supporting health and wellbeing, promoting professional resilience, encouraging professional fulfillment, and developing community.
 Some of these initiatives, funded by the Department of Pediatrics, include Resident of the Month, annual career panels, curriculum vitae and personal statement workshops, financial literacy workshops, ice skating, park picnics, escape rooms, and surprise bagel breakfasts in the inpatient units.

-The Department of Pediatrics Diversity and Inclusion Committee consists of both residents and faculty members who work together within recruitment, education, mentorship, and outreach branches, each targeting a different aspect of building an inclusive environment.
+The Department of Pediatrics Inclusion and Belonging Committee consists of both residents and faculty members who work together within recruitment, education, mentorship, and outreach branches, each targeting a different aspect of building an inclusive environment.

 Recruitment Branch